christsa/dgrasp/README.md

    To just visualize one object, add the flag ```-o <obj_id>```.

-- If you want to run the policy that was trained for a single object, run the following command:
+- If you want to run the policy that was trained for a single object, run the following command from the raisimGymTorch folder:
     ```Shell
     python raisimGymTorch/env/envs/dgrasp/runner_motion.py -o 12 -e '021_bleach_dexycb' -sd 'pretrained_policies' -w 'full_3000.pt'
     ```